Deviled eggs - My way

 1/2 teaspoon fresh oregano

 1/2 teaspoon fresh thyme

 1/2 teaspoon paprika, sweet or sweet and spicy mixed

 Salt as needed, add at the end

 Urfa pepper.
-Or aleppo pepper.
+Or Aleppo pepper.

 Mix all the above ingredients and yolks into a smooth paste.
-Taste, it should be very flavorful, the egg white will calm down the flavors.
+Taste, it should be very flavorful, the egg white will calm down the flavours.
 Load the mix into the pocket into the egg whites.
 Top with a single caper and add a pinch of the Urfa pepper to the white part of the egg.